jasondaledavis/molecule/readme.md

 = 2.4 =
 * removed content aware sidebars from theme install.
-* removed woo styles for woody theme and moved to child theme styles.
+* removed woo styles for molecule theme and moved to child theme styles.
 * added breadcrumbs on page and post when Yoast option is activated.
 * added is_products statement to custom-header.php for woo products page title.
-* re-writing of woody-woo.css and restricted to only load on woo pages.
+* re-writing of molecule-woo.css and restricted to only load on woo pages.

 = 2.4.1 =
 * updated index.php page title <h1> to <h2>.